Precedence-Constrained Decision Trees and Coverings

-We create the metric as follows: we introduce a root node $r$ and for each set $S\in\cS$ we add a representative node $v_S$ connected to its every successor in the outforest with an edge of length~$1$.
-Additionally, we connect each maximal element of the outforest to $r$ with an edge of length~$1$.
+We create this metric as follows: we introduce a dummy root node $r$ and for each set $S\in\cS$ we add a representative node $v_S$ connected to its every successor in the outforest with an edge of length~$1$.
+Additionally, we connect each maximal element of the outforest to $r$ with an edge of length~$1/2$.
 Finally, for each element $u\in\cU$ we create a group $X_u=\brc{v_S \mid u\in S}$ which consists of all representatives of vertices containing $u$.
 Since the resulting metric is a tree metric, any tour returned by the algorithm traverses each edge either $0$ or $2$ times.
 Moreover, since the tour starts at the root, we have that if a representative of a set $W$ is visited, the representatives of all of its predecessors in the outforest have been visited.
+Now, observe that if we take a tour in this metric and pick the sets corresponding to the representatives visited by the tour, we obtain a precedence-closed family of sets of size equal to the length of the tour.
+Conversely, if we take a precedence-closed family of sets, we can construct a tour in this metric that visits the representatives of these sets and has length equal to the size of the family.
+The number of elements covered by the family is equal to the number of groups $X_u$ visited by the tour.
 Therefore, any feasible solution to $\ProblemGSO$ on this metric corresponds to a feasible solution to $\ProblemBPCSC$ on the original instance with the same cost and coverage, and vice versa.
-Thus, by Corollary \ref{cor:BPCSC-to-PCSC} and Theorem \ref{thm:BPCSC-to-PCMSSC} the theorem follows. \end{proof}
+Thus, by Corollary \ref{cor:BPCSC-to-PCSC} and Theorem \ref{thm:BPCSC-to-PCMSSC} theorem follows. \end{proof}